SarveshBajaj/Summarify/README.md

 Summarify is an extensible API and UI for summarizing YouTube videos (and later, other sources) using transcripts and a local LLM.
 The application provides a rate-limited API with user authentication and a simple frontend interface.

 ## Features
-- User authentication (sign up/login)
+- User authentication (sign up/login) with secure password hashing
+- Embedded SQLite database for user credentials and query history
 - Rate-limited API (5 requests/sec per user)
 - Summarizes YouTube videos via URL
 - Extensible architecture for different content sources
 - Validation of generated summaries
+- Query history tracking and statistics
 - Comprehensive logging
-- Test coverage
+- Extensive test coverage (unit and integration tests)
-- Simple frontend UI
+- Simple frontend UI with query history display

 ## Requirements
 - Python 3.8+